Scott E. Penny

-Scott E. Penny is an American chief of police and a politician who served as a Democratic member of the Illinois House of Representatives from November 2011 until January 2013.
+Scott E. Penny is a former American chief of police and a politician who served as a Democratic member of the Illinois House of Representatives from November 2011 until January 2013.

 Background

 Penny received his associate degree in law enforcement form Belleville Area College and his bachelor's degree in criminal justice from McKendree University.
 He served as an adjunct professor at Southwestern Illinois College.
 Penny served as police chief for Fairmont City, Illinois and was a business owner.

 Illinois House of Representatives

 In November 2011, Penny was appointed by local Democratic leaders to the Illinois House of Representatives to succeed Tom Holbrook who chose to resign and take chairmanship of the Illinois Pollution Control Board.